EMDR Therapy Edmonton: Comprehensive Trauma & PTSD Treatment

 Eye Movement Desensitization and Reprocessing (EMDR) is an evidence-based approach for the treatment of trauma.
 EMDR is unique in that it typically involves less talking than other therapy approaches and it uses bilateral stimulation which includes side to side movements (eye movements, tapping, or vibrations) during the session.
 The use of bilateral movements in EMDR is different from other evidence-based PTSD treatment approaches in that it incorporates one’ body into the therapy.
 For clients who have tried Cognitive Processing Therapy and Prolonged Exposure Therapy without success, EMDR may be useful as it takes a somewhat different avenue to access the same symptoms.

-Stages and phases of EMDR therapy
+Overview of stages and phases of EMDR therapy

 1. Learning about the process and determining if the approach is a good fit for your specific situation